 A copy editor looks at your manuscript before it is put into publication layout.

-When I copy edit, I check grammar, usage, spelling, punctuation, consistency of style, consistency of characters and storyline.
+When I copy edit, I check grammar, usage, spelling, punctuation, consistency of style; consistency of characters, illustrations, and storyline.
 I fact check.
 I look at representation of individuals and cultures.
 I think about word frequency.
 As a former comprehension-focused language teacher, I also put myself in the place of a student reader and notice places where clarification is needed.
 This is substantive editing.

 I copy edit texts in English, French, and Spanish.